 - Four marketed wavelengths

-- Hybrid design emphasises clinical stability
+- Hybrid design built around clinical stability

 - Heavier handpieces and no precision tips